Mini G: a simple, precise, and versatile atom interferometer

-Gravimeters using atom interferometry have been successfully applied for metrology, geology, mineral exploration, and other applications.
-Miniature atom interferometers with the ability of multi-axis sensing would open up applications in inertial navigation, such as aviation, robotic aircraft, and other emerging technologies.
-However, state-of-the-art atom interferometers are too complicated to operate in a miniature package.
+Gravimeters have been successfully applied for metrology, geology, and geophysics.
+Atomic gravimeters based on atom interferometry are more accurate and have better long-term stability.
+Additionaly, mobile atom interferometers with the ability of multiaxis inertial sensing would open up applications in inertial navigation.
+However, current atom interferometers are too complicated to operate in a miniature package or under field conditions.

 Past Team menbers

 - Gravity surveys using a mobile atom interferometer.
 Xuejian Wu, Zachary Pagel, Bola S. Malek, Timothy H. Nguyen, Fei Zi, Daniel S. Scheirer, and Holger Müller. arXiv:1904.09084 (2019).
 (Accepted by Science Advances)

 - Embedded control system for mobile atom interferometers.
 Bola S. Malek, Zachary Pagel, Xuejian Wu, Holger Müller.
 Rev. Sci.
 Instrum 90, 073103 (2019) and arXiv:1812.01028.

 - Multiaxis atom interferometry with a single-diode laser and a pyramidal magneto-optical trap.
 Xuejian Wu, Fei Zi, Jordan Dudley, Ryan J. Bilotta, Philip Canoza, and Holger Müller, Optica 4(12),1545-1551 (2017) and arXiv:1707.08693.